potoshk/potos-docs/docs/developer/config.md

 To prevent DOS attacks on EVM/WASM, the concept of gas is introduced to measure the consumption of computing and storage resources during the execution of smart contracts.
 This includes the maximum gas limit for transactions.
 If the gas consumed by a transaction or block exceeds the limit (gas limit), the transaction is discarded.
 The `[tx].gas_limit` in the genesis block can configure the maximum gas limit for transactions, defaulting to 3000000000.
 After the chain is initialized, the gas limit can be dynamically adjusted by sending transactions to modify system configurations.

-In actual production, please adjust the configuration according to machine costs, transaction throughput, and actual business scenarios.
+In actual production, the configuration can be adjust according to machine costs, transaction throughput, and actual business scenarios.

 - `[tx].gas_limit`: The gas limit for a single transaction execution, default is set to 3,000,000,000.